Lawson Little

+Early life

-Little was born in Newport, Rhode Island, and lived much of his early life in the San Francisco area, where his father was an Army Colonel stationed at the Presidio of San Francisco.
+In 1910, Little was born in Newport, Rhode Island.
+He lived much of his early life in the San Francisco area, where his father was an Army Colonel stationed at the Presidio of San Francisco.

+Amateur career

 Little was one of the most dominant amateur players in the history of the sport, capturing both the British Amateur and the U.S. Amateur, then regarded as major championships, consecutively in 1934 and 1935.
 This feat was referred to as the "Little Slam".
 He remains the only player to have won both titles in the same year more than once.
 Little's winning margin of 14 and 13 in the 1934 British final remains the record for dominance.
 Bob Dickson, Harold Hilton and Bobby Jones are the only other golfers to have won the two titles in the same year.

-Little attended Stanford University and is a member of the Stanford Athletic Hall of Fame.
-He won the James E. Sullivan Award for outstanding amateur athlete in 1935.
-Little was a student of golf instructor Ernest Jones.
+Little attended Stanford University.
+He was a student of golf instructor Ernest Jones.

+Professional career

-Little turned professional in April 1936, and he won eight times on the PGA Tour including one professional major, the 1940 U.S. Open.
+In 1936, Little turned professional.
+He won eight times on the PGA Tour including one professional major, the 1940 U.S. Open.
 Little spent much of his early professional career traveling the country with Bobby Jones and fellow golfers Horton Smith, Jimmy Thomson, and Harry Cooper with the intentions of growing the game of golf in a Spaulding-sponsored effort called The Keystones of Golf.
 He carried up to 26 clubs in his bag, and this prompted the United States Golf Association to introduce the 14-club limit in 1938.

+Personal life

 Little raised his family in a house that sat on Fairway One of the Pebble Beach golf course and stayed actively involved in the golf world well into his twilight years.

-He was an active sports writer for many publications and would hold golf clinics at the Masters and Crosby events.
-Little died in Monterey, California, in 1968 at the age of 57.
-He was inducted into the World Golf Hall of Fame in 1980.
+He was an active photographer and sports writer for many publications and would hold golf clinics at the Masters and Crosby events.

+Little died in 1968 of a heart attack at his home in Monterey, California, at the age of 57.